CoolSpring8/fillo/README.md

 ## Highlights
 - Resume workspace that parses PDFs into a JSON Resume-compatible profile and lets you edit every field before saving.
 - Side panel scanner that classifies inputs on any job form, shows live context, and lets you accept, tweak, or reject fills from your profile.
-- Guided AI suggestions powered by Chrome's on-device Gemini Nano (when available) or your own OpenAI API key for harder prompts.
+- Guided AI suggestions powered by Chrome's on-device Gemini Nano (when available) or your own OpenAI or Gemini Developer API key for harder prompts.
 - Inline "tab complete" overlay that surfaces the best slot match, AI suggestion, and recent manual values without leaving the form.
 - Field-label adapters for English and Simplified Chinese plus autocomplete/ID heuristics so international sites still resolve the right slot.
 - Lightweight memory system that remembers the values you approved or corrected most often and offers them first next time.